 - Cash The cost is \$3.50.
-You need exact change.
-Drivers do not have change, but some busses accept debit cards.
+You need excat change.

 - Ticket You need one ticket.

-- Monthly pass
+- Monthly ETS pass

-You can buy tickets or monthly passes at LRT stations and convenience stores, like Circle K.
+- Arc card

-Sometimes you need more than one bus to get to your destination.
-Ask the bus driver for a transfer.
-Ask right away when you get on the bus and pay.
+You can buy tickets or monthly passes at LRT stations and convenience stores, like Husky.
+Unless riders have an Arc card or monthly ETS pass, each person 13 years or older needs one ticket for every 90 minutes of public transit.

+If you pay with cash, be sure to receive a transfer ticket ripped at time of expiration because sometimes you need more than one bus to get to your destination.
 If you are taking the LRT, you must stamp your ticket to validate it.
 Keep your ticket handy.
-You might have to pay \$250 if you do not have your valid bus or LRT pass!
+You might have to pay \$250 if you do not have a valid bus or LRT pass!